-She brings a depth of worldly experience, as an accomplished lawyer and alternative thinker.
+Cheryl brings to her counseling, consulting and public programming, a depth of worldly experience, as an accomplished lawyer, alternative thinker and serial entrepreneur.
+Law.
 The American Bar Association named her its first Legal Rebel and she served both in the private sector, at Goodwin, Procter and Hoar, and in the public, as an Assist.
 Attorney General, U.S. Attorney and Sen. Counsel to the Mass.
 Legislature.
+She has been a serial entrepreneur on numerous fronts.
+She has been a way-shower promoting integrative and holistic approaches, advancing curricula on reflective and contemplative approaches to clinical education, speaking nationally and also co-founding one of the first holistic law and mediation firms in the U.S.

+Deep dialogue and facilitation.
+Her group facilitation and conflict resolution approaches are informed by ancient approaches and an understanding of trauma.
 A life-long student of the ancient religious traditions and the “inner sciences”.
 She has taught and counseled many who, like her, are eclectic and spiritual explorers.
-She is authorized to teach traditional Buddhism, and has evolved to incorporate music, art, poetry, journaling and nature as paths of personal evolution.
+She is authorized to teach traditional Buddhism, and has evolved to incorporate music, art, poetry, journaling and nature as paths of personal development.
+These mediums influence her style.

 Learn more by contacting Cheryl here